RolandGodon/HAMI/README_anonyme.md

 Snakemake is a workflow management system written in Python.
 It facilitates the creation and execution of complex data analysis pipelines, particularly in bioinformatics and computational biology.
 It is associated to a config.yaml file as well as a environment.yaml file.
 Please check snakemake Tutorial for futher explications: [Snakemake tutorials](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html)

 Here HAMI_PIPELINE.smk is a snakemake workflow associated to HAMI framework.
 It is associateds to a config file (config.yaml) and an environement file (HAMI_environment.yaml).
-Please check all these files to understand how it works.
+Please check these files to understand how it works.

 The role of this snakemake pipeline is to process the sequencing data at the output of the FROGS pipeline as part of the HAMI framework.